 Connaught Road, East Cowes, Isle of Wight

-The church is one of three Post-War churches in the diocese designed by C.A.F.
+One of three post-war churches in the diocese by C.A.F.
 Sheppard of Ryde.
-A pleasant building but not one of any architectural distinction.
+A pleasant building but not of particular architectural distinction.

 Original Date: 1951